PashaCai/MSc-Creative-Making-Advanced-Final-Project/README.md

 Code_Blog_Essay for MSc Creative Making: Advanced Final Project
 ## Instructions for use
-The page has been posted on Github pages, click on the link to visit: https://pashacai.github.io/-PashaCai-.github.io/
+The page has been posted on Github pages, click on the link to visit: https://pashacai.github.io/-PashaCai-.github.io/ For your best experience, maximise your browser before opening the page!
 ### How to use this page？
 When you start this page you will come to this page with an animation, then click on the section marked in red.
 <img width="100%" src="https://github.com/PashaCai/MSc-Creative-Making-Advanced-Final-Project/blob/main/Picture%20for%20Readme/34.png"/>